I Don't Put Veggies in My Smoothies — and I'm Not Going to Apologize for That

 Hi, my name is Maria Russo.
 I’m an editor, a Michigan native and a collector of owl things.
 Oh, and I’m also newly obsessed with smoothies.

-In the past I’ve drunk the casual Jamba Juice here and there, and it’s been fine.
-Whatever.
-But my true love of smoothies came when I started traveling to Los Angeles for work.
+My love of smoothies came when I started traveling to Los Angeles for work.
 If you know me well, you know there are two things I have to do while in La La Land: hike a mountain and eat an acai smoothie bowl. #basic Since I’ve yet to find a spot in NYC that I love as much as I do my faves on the west coast, I decided to get creative and make my own at home.
 To start, I needed a blender.

 For Christmas I was gifted a Ninja Professional blender.
 I know, everyone raves about the Vitamix, and it is a spectacular machine.
 I just don’t need all the bells and whistles (and price tag!) it comes with.
 I went with the Ninja because I’d heard that it was a smoothie magician and an ice-crushing pro.
-Plus, it was like 100 buck.
+Plus, it was like 100 bucks.
 Sold.

 Next up, I needed smoothie fixings.
 True to my obsession with acai bowls, I stocked up on packs of frozen Sambazon pure unsweetened acai.
 (I like the unsweetened kind because I want to control the sweetness of my smoothies with milk and fruit.)
-This stuff is packed with antioxidants, and it has a pretty neutral flavor, so you can add other ingredients easily.
+This stuff is packed with antioxidants, and it has a pretty neutral blueberry-like flavor, so you can add other ingredients easily.
 I also grabbed packs of frozen Pitaya dragon fruit, which is also full of antioxidants.
 But honestly, I just love the bright-pink color.
 (Told ya. #basic)

 Frozen acai + frozen blueberries + frozen banana